pycoder2000/Pytest/README.md

   - `module`: the fixture is destroyed during teardown of the last test in the module.
   - `package`: the fixture is destroyed during teardown of the last test in the package.
   - `session`: the fixture is destroyed at the end of the test session.

+  Also we can `autouse = True` if we want to run the fixture before every test.

   ---